‘Am I crossing picket lines if I see a movie?’ and other Hollywood strike fan questions answered

 Honestly, yes.
 Several show and movie panels have already been canceled and the strike notice forbids SAG-AFTRA members from promoting any work made by struck companies — even if those projects were long in the past.
 There are certain exceptions that would allow members to attend some conventions, but the bottom line is that major events like San Diego’s Comic-Con will indeed be diminished during the strikes.

-Look, the only thing that helps me unwind is watching celebrity interviews on YouTube.
-What am I going to do when that well dries up?

 It won’t — the nature of that content will just be different.
 Ryan Gosling might not explicitly exude “Kenergy” in his interviews, but he’s still allowed to make media appearances (where the “Kenergy” might just be innate).
-Scores of actors and writers alike have been talking to media on the picket lines for weeks.
+Scores of actors and writers alike have been talking to media — including The Associated Press — on the picket lines for weeks.